zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 Now that you have both the server and SQL projected as Azure Arc resources, the last step is complete the initiation of the SQL Assessment run.

-* On the SQL Azure Arc resource, click on "Environment Health" followed by clicking the "Download configuration script".
+* On the SQL Azure Arc resource click on "Environment Health", then click "Download configuration script".

     Since the *installArcAgentSQL* run in the deployment step took care of deploying and installing the required binaries, you can safely ignore and delete the downloaded *AddSqlAssessment.ps1* file.